NisreenSalameh/PacMan-game/README.md

 - Ghost behavior: Adjust ghost movement in the `ghost.js` file.
 - Game difficulty: Modify game constants in the `game.js` file to make the game easier or harder.

-## Credits
-- This game is built using HTML5 and JavaScript.
+This game was published using [GitHub Pages](https://pages.github.com/).

-- Pac-Man is a classic arcade game created by Namco.
+Explore the ArtisticAlchemy Landing Page: [https://nisreensalameh.github.io/PacMan-game/](https://nisreensalameh.github.io/PacMan-game/)

+# Contributors
+- Nisreen Salameh - Developer and Designer

 ---
+> [!NOTE]

-Feel free to contribute to the project, report any issues, or add new features!
+> Feel free to contribute to the project, report any issues, or add new features!
 Enjoy the nostalgia of playing Pac-Man.